What Is a USP and Why Is It Important to Your School?February 11, 2019

 Why is knowing your USP important?

-There are a number of reasons why it is important for your school to identify and then effectively communicate its unique selling proposition.
+There are a number of reasons why it's important for your school to identify and then effectively communicate its unique selling proposition.

 1. Creating a basis for a marketing strategy

-Your USP is a great starting point for creating a marketing strategy for your school.
-Having a unique selling proposition gives your school an opportunity to create content that interests your target market.
-Once you identify your unique selling proposition, you can use it to create powerful and consistent messaging across various marketing channels.
-Don't forget: your school can have more than one unique selling proposition, so remember to focus on the features or aspects that make your school unique in the eyes of prospective parents and students.
+Your USP is a great starting point for creating your school's digital marketing strategy.
+Having a unique selling proposition gives your school an opportunity to create content that sparks interest and engages your target audience.
+Once you've identified your school's USP, you can use it to create powerful and consistent messaging across all of your digital marketing channels.
+Don't forget: your school can have more than one USP, so remember to focus on the features or aspects that make your school unique in the eyes of prospective parents and students.